moreonion/mssociety-templates/snippets.md

 ### copy in form

 For copy that is part of the form, add the class `form-content` to make it the same width as the form fields.

+### radios on one line

+Radio inputs will appear next to each other on one line when the Question name starts with "Marketing permissions".

 ## thank you pages